Synopsis

 -o, --nobuild

-Download and extract files only, but do not build them.
-Useful with the \--noextract option if you wish to tweak the files in src/ before building.
+Download and extract files, run the prepare() function, but do not build them.
+Useful with the --noextract option if you wish to tweak the files in $srcdir/ before building.

 -p <buildscript>